 * Before purchasing a workstation, consider the tools and components that need to be used and stored there.
 Bob Simmons, senior vice president of Pro-Line says workstations can be equipped with such features as electric outlets, pneumatic power supply, tool balancers, overhead lighting, articulating or removable bin arms, and articulating screen-monitor arms.
 The latter improve ergonomics by letting workers move or tilt the screen up or down, in or out, and forward and backward.
 Articulating monitor arms also improve productivity by making it easier for the worker to see and follow assembly instructions presented on the screen.

 * Ergonomics is a much greater concern with continuous drive power tools vs. discontinuous drive tools.
 Ken Maio, business development manager for AIMCO, recommends assemblers always use anti-vibration sockets with discontinuous drive tools to improve torque delivery given their higher free speeds.
 These sockets also extend tool life by lessening vibration and wear on the pulse tool anvil.

 * Pay attention to the pistol-grip design of hand tools.
-Workers wrists are naturally at an angle, yet most hand tools have a grip that requires the tool be held at 90 degrees, says Michael Poth, director of global marketing for Stanley Assembly Technologies.
+Workers wrists are naturally at an angle, yet most hand tools have a grip that requires the tool be held at 90 degrees.
 Holding the tool at 90 degrees for extended periods of time puts extra strain on the wrist.

 “There is a lot of evidence that effective ergonomics programs improve productivity and are good for American industry,” says Brigham.
 “Ergonomics is a win-win if you make it part of your normal business operations.”